 - Lessons From the Field: Multimedia Journalism – How To Produce Visual and Audio Elements for a Story

 - Eight Tips for Multimedia Journalists IJNet’s advice from multi-platform reporter Karla Leal about what makes a good multimedia journalist.

-- 8 Very Basic Times for Multimedia Journalists, Chicago Tribune’s straightforward guide on multimedia journalism with a photography emphasis.
+- 8 Very Basic Tips for Multimedia Journalists, Chicago Tribune’s straightforward guide on multimedia journalism with a photography emphasis.